babel/website/docs/options.md

 Type: `string`.

-The minimal supported version is 1.0.
+The minimum supported version is 1.0.

 ```json
 {